spym10111/FPLanalysis/README.md

 pip install -r requirements.txt python main.py
 ```
-or download the .zip file directly from GitHub.
+3. Windows users can also download the .zip file directly from GitHub and run the main.exe located in the dist file.

 ## Usage